What is the Best Fly Rod for Beginner Fly Fishermen and Women?

 - Makes fighting smaller fish more fun

-- Excellent for trout, panfish, bass, and carp
+- Excellent for trout, panfish, and smaller to medium sized fish

 7 Weight – 10 Weight and up